SanjinKurelic/CapitalBusConnect/README.md

 #### Discounts page

 The user can receive bonuses/discounts for his loyalty.
-He or she can use them while buying the tickets. **Note:** This is not available as source code so it's disabled in this version of CBC.
+He or she can use them while buying the tickets. **Note:** This is not available as source code, so it's disabled in this version of CBC.

 ![](https://github.com/SanjinKurelic/CapitalBusConnect/blob/master/images/discounts.jpg)